ExistensialReset/flowmosr/identity/WhoBuiltThis.md

 I have no degrees.
 I have no academic theory.
 I build from experience and logic.

-For five years, I’ve lived in a wheelchair after an adverse event.
+For five years, I’ve been in a wheelchair after an adverse event.
 That experience shaped my understanding of human capacity, systemic friction, and what it truly means to live with autonomy.

 ### Why Flow

 Flow is my practical answer to a system that forces people to struggle for a baseline technology could already guarantee for everyone.

 It’s more than a method; it’s a framework for existential and practical freedom.
-It’s built for humans, not just markets.
+It’s built for humans, not to satisfy markets.

 ### How I Build

 This is Human-AI Collaboration at its peak.
-I worked with AI models—Grok (xAI), Gemini (Google), ChatGPT (@OpenAI), and Claude (Anthropic)—to test, simulate, and stress-check the Flow Protocol.
+I worked with AI models — Grok (xAI), Gemini (Google), ChatGPT (@OpenAI), DeepSeek (DeepSeek 深度求索) and Claude (Anthropic) — to test, simulate, and stress-check the Flow Protocol.

-Verified: 25.5% waste recovery, 70/30 architecture, confirmed across multiple simulations.

 Ethics First: AI calculates; I decide.
 Every ethical choice is mine.